Ontario Road Trip: A 7-day Itinerary Through Algoma and Lake Superior

 Enjoying a campfire by the dome.

 The trip home begins.
-Driving east along the Trans Canada Highway 17, the road drops away, presenting one more view of Old Women's Bay... so good.
+Driving east along Trans Canada Highway 17, the road drops away, and we are presented with perhaps the most spectacular view of the trip: Old Women's Bay.
+It's so good.

-We spent some time shopping at Agawa Crafts and the Canadian Carver, then stop by The Voyageur's Lodge and Cookhouse for one of their famous apple fritters.
+We spent some time shopping at Agawa Crafts and the Canadian Carver and then stopped by The Voyageur's Lodge and Cookhouse for one of their famous apple fritters.

 View fro the Agawa Lookout, Lake Superior PP